Toyota 86: Toyota 86, GT86 and FT86

 To celebrate Australia's 86 2016 Pro-Am racing series, the following November Toyota launched 450 "Blackline" units (250 of which with manual transmission).
 Based on the standard GTS model, this limited edition carries a premium because of its cosmetic upgrade with TRD parts and special livery.

 In Indonesia, the 86 was launched in 2012.
 The facelifted version was launched in August 2016.
 Toyota Indonesia sells the 86 in the TRD package with only an automatic transmission and the non-TRD package with both manual and automatic transmission.

 In 2018, Toyota sold a special edition 86 called Apollo Blue to celebrate that the 86 had passed 20,000 units sold in Australia.
 It features a unique Apollo Blue body colour, black rear spoiler and mirror caps, and is only available with the optional Dynamic Performance Package.
-It was only sold in Australia and United Kingdom with both manual and automatic transmission options.

 Peculiarly, in Jamaica and Nicaragua, the 86 is marketed and sold using one of its pre-launch concept car badges, the "FT-86".

 Although BRZ production ended in July 2020, 86 production was to continue at least until the third quarter of 2020.